This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Besides free word of mouth, Wise offers a significant referral bonus, paying almost $40 for each referral on top of a free first transfer:

-This paid referral amount is twice as high as it was a few years ago, while the marketing expense is half in relative terms, implying that most of the growth comes for free.
-Such success is probably why Wise stopped using PR tactics to promote its brand, as it did in its early years.
 In 2014-2015, Wise received favorable mentions in The Guardian over six articles, including a podcast that seemed like a blatant PR stunt.
 While other remittance providers also leverage PR channels, Wise’s approach appeared more unethical, presenting these articles as genuine reporting and blurring the line between objective journalism and promotional content (see here).

 5. Wise’s performance

 In the early days, the media often echoed Wise’s PR narrative of disruption and imminent threat to established players like Western Union.
-Over time, Wise achieved significant milestones, surpassing Xoom’s volumes in 2015, reaching break-even by 2016, surpassing MoneyGram in 2018, and outpacing Ria Money Transfer in 2019.
-By 2022, while Western Union hit the wall, Wise kept growing transfer volumes by around 20%.
-It hasn’t yet disrupted Western Union, as the respective customer segments remain somewhat different, but it seems to be scooping up new consumers who might otherwise have considered traditional players.
+Over time, Wise hit major milestones: surpassing Xoom’s volumes in 2015, reaching break-even by 2016, surpassing MoneyGram in 2018, and outpacing Ria Money Transfer in 2019.

-Despite the enormous U.S. addressable market, the country never became a breakout P2P market for Wise.
+Despite the enormous U.S. addressable market, the country never became a breakout consumer international money transfer market for Wise.
 U.S. is more competitive, more corridor- and remittance-specific, more compliance-heavy, and still contested by large banks.
 From 2015 to 2022, Wise and Remitly both rode the broader online migration wave and grew U.S.-outbound volumes largely in parallel.
 Starting in 2023, Remitly’s existing U.S. migrant-remittance cohorts and corridor network began compounding into much larger repeat volume as marketing efficiency improved, while Wise’s consumer P2P growth remained stronger globally but less concentrated in U.S.-origin remittance corridors.

 The key question surrounding Wise’s performance is whether its leaders have the tenacity to keep pushing forward as the company reaches its 15-year mark, especially with one co-founder already departed.
 Wise stands out among its competitors and across the fintech industry for its superior business, operating, and technology models.
 Despite some misleading marketing, it is a global case study in launching and scaling a business.
 Even the typically confident CEO of Euronet, which owns Ria Money Transfer, had to acknowledge how tough the digital competition for remittances had become by late 2023: